mostafaac30/currency-converter/README.md

 ### App Features

 *   Well-organized files and code structure: The app follows a modular approach with clear separation of concerns.
-Each directory represents a specific aspect of the app (model, view, viewmodel, *   service, util) and contains related files.
+Each feature represents a specific aspect of the app (model (data layer), view, viewmodel) and contains related files.
 This modular structure makes it easier to navigate and maintain the codebase.

 *   Separation of responsibilities: The code structure follows the principle of separation of concerns, ensuring that each component has a specific responsibility.
 The Model layer handles data-* *   related operations, the View layer focuses on UI rendering, and the ViewModel layer handles the presentation logic.
 This separation makes the codebase more maintainable and testable.